-Twice each year the Board, assisted by the Audit Committee, undertakes a risk review to assess the adequacy and effectiveness of the AIFM's, and where appropriate the Investment Adviser's, risk management and internal control systems.
-In addition, during the year the Audit Committee implemented improvements to the Company's approach to risk management detail on this is provided on page 37 of this report.
+Twice each year, the Board undertakes a risk review with the assistance of the Audit Committee, to assess the adequacy and effectiveness of the AIFM's, and where appropriate the Investment Adviser's, risk management and internal control systems.

 The Board has carried out a robust assessment of the principal and emerging risks facing the Group, including those that would threaten its business model, future performance, solvency or liquidity.